 Among other leadership roles, Phil was a Director of Chemical Bank in Owosso and has been involved locally as a member of the Tuscarora Township DDA, the Topinabee Development Association, the Cheboygan County Airport Board, and as President of the Mullett Lake Area Preservation Association.

 Jodie Borowicz, C.PA.
-(Assistant Treasurer) is a Cheboygan, Michigan native and a graduate of Central Michigan University.
+(CCF Treasurer) is a Cheboygan, Michigan native and a graduate of Central Michigan University.
 She is a registered Certified Public Accountant in the State of Michigan and a member of the American Institute of Certified Public Accountants and the Michigan Association of Certified Public Accountants.

 Jodie began her career in public accounting with KPMG as an auditor in Tampa, Florida.
 She later transitioned into corporate accounting and finance within the healthcare and insurance industries with WellCare Health Plans, Inc. (WCG) an New York Life Insurance Company.